 Tahini is a seed, and that makes it a great substitute for peanut or tree nut butter.
 It is the perfect alternative for people with related allergies.

-Bananas: Well, you can't have banana bread without bananas 🍌.
+Bananas: Well, you can't have banana bread without bananas.
 I use ripe bananas (brown and spotted or black but only outside).
-The ripper they are the sweeter the taste, so you have a more natural sweet flavor into the bread.
+The ripper they are the sweeter the taste, so you have a more natural sweet flavor to the bread.

 Tahini: The star ingredient.
 Banana bread is typically made with butter, but in this recipe, I've used tahini instead.
 Tahini gives a nutty flavor to the banana bread, and makes it Mediterranean!